![]() |

 | donate |

+Thursday, April 24, 2003 ::: You often hear about the costs of developing pharmaceuticals to meet arbitrary FDA regulatory standards.
+But there�s also lesser known regulatory cost of paying antitrust ransom to manipulative state attorneys general: [Ohio] Attorney General Jim Petro announced Thursday that Ohio and all other states have resolved an antitrust lawsuit with Bristol Myers-Squibb Co. involving the cancer-fighting drug Taxol.
 How does providing free Taxol remedy an antitrust violation?
-Shouldn’t compensating the customers who, ahem, “overpaid” for Taxol be sufficient?
-This settlement seems to send a bad message: If states don’t want to pay market price for drugs, they can simply bring an antitrust suit and force the company to provide the drug for free as part of a “settlement.”
+Shouldn�t compensating the customers who, ahem, �overpaid� for Taxol be sufficient?
+This settlement seems to send a bad message: If states don�t want to pay market price for drugs, they can simply bring an antitrust suit and force the company to provide the drug for free as part of a �settlement.� ::: posted by Skip Oliva

 at 9:41 PM | link